tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/build_from_source.md

 ### Starting Automatically

 There are lots of different ways to start software automatically after a reboot.
-You might choose to add following to `/etc/rc.local`.
+You might choose to add following to `/etc/rc.local` (for a longer term solution, follow the [installation](installing.html) instructions and run as a service).

     su pi -c 'cd /home/pi/code/temperature-machine && ./start.sh &'

-It uses the configuration file (see [Installing](getting_started/installing.html) section) to select between server and clients so ensure it exists in the `~/.temperature` folder.
+It uses the configuration file (see [Installing](getting_started/installing.html) section) to select between server and clients so ensure the configuration file exists in the `~/.temperature` folder.

 The command runs the start script as the user `pi` and assumes you’ve cloned the code as to `/home/pi/code/temperature-machine`.
 After a reboot, it will execute and you should see a log file in `~/.temperature` and pid file in the startup folder.